 Parents are also required to disclose, in writing, to the College Medical Officer if their child has any medical or psychological problems.
 Parents are specifically required to disclose any serious medical or psychological problem that might recur and to identify any severe allergies suffered by the child.
 If any of the medical questions are answered affirmatively the Admissions Office will ensure that the Medical Centre is aware.
-The information disclosed is confidential and will not be shared beyond the Medical Centre.
+The information disclosed is confidential and will not be shared beyond the Medical Centre, unless the information poses a safeguarding concern, in which case this information will be shared with the Designated Safeguarding Lead.